AngMcL/sars-cov-2_canada_2020/README.md

 * GISAID.org
 * Originating and contributing laboratories who contributed to GISAID database (4.1 million and counting on 2021-10-06)
 * Co-authors, including memebers of Canadian COVID-19 Genomics Network (CanCOGen) Consortium
-* The many software and package developers; see manuscript for full citations
+* The many software and package developers
+* See manuscript for full citations